Chapter One

 “Where is it, bitch!
 I know you took it!”
 Jessup shouted as he straddled his wife on the far floor.

-She saw Joy’s daughter Zarin sitting on her diapered butt just a couple yards away from Jessup, rocking and crying, and worry the child would also be injured ramped up Randa’s adrenaline.
+She saw Joy’s daughter Zarin sitting on her diapered butt just a couple yards away from Jessup, rocking and crying.
+Stark fear he would turn on the child ramped Randa’s adrenaline.

-Leah caught her attention as she swayed on her feet across the room, relief flashing thorough her dark eyes.
-One of the baseball bats they kept laying around the room as handy weapons dangled from one of her hands, and blood dripped from a long slice on her other forearm.
-Worry for her friend, for Joy, for the child, swamped Randa.
+Leah caught her attention, swaying on her feet across the room, relief flashing through her dark eyes when they landed on Randa.
+One of the baseball bats they kept laying around the room as handy weapons dangled from Leah’s right hand, and blood dripped from a long slice on her other forearm.
+Fear for her friend, for Joy, for the child, swamped Randa.

 Protocol was to get behind that steel-plated office door, call the cops and hunker down if their safety was ever in question.
-But Leah was just like Randa—a defender of these women and children.
-No way would she have huddled in safety when Joy and Zarin were in danger, but now that Randa was here, she could get to safety and call for help.
+But Leah was just like Randa—a defender to the core of these women and children.
+No way would she have huddled in safety when Joy and Zarin were in danger, but now that Randa was here, her friend could get to safety and call for help.

-Thank God the other women and children were staying put behind the steel door separating the main room from the actual housing.
+Thankfully the other women and children were staying put behind the second steel door separating the main room from the actual housing units.
 The alarm would be an additional warning for them to lock themselves in their rooms to remain safe until Garran could throw this son of a bitch in jail.

-With a yell of pure rage, Randa sprinted across the room, dropping to the hardwood floor in a slide on her knees just before reaching the bastard and threw a kidney punch, her full body weight behind it.
+Randa’s neck corded when she let loose a yell of pure rage before sprinting across the room, dropping to the hardwood floor in a slide on her knees just before reaching the bastard and threw a kidney punch, her full body weight behind it.

 Jessup roared when her fist hit flesh, twisting to meet the threat.
-She jumped to her feet, then dipped in to slap both palms hard against his ears, trepidation filling her when it didn’t seem to injure, to stop him at all.
-Was he on drugs?
+She jumped to her feet, then dipped in to slap both palms hard against his ears, trepidation filling her when he didn’t flinch at the pain.
+Is he on drugs?

 Instead of being incapacitated by the kidney-punch or blow to his ears, the asshole was just pissed at her.
 That’s it, you bastard.
 Target me, be mad at me, not Joy.

 Damn!
 He had to be on something to withstand the pain.
-Any stimulant, along with the liquor she was sure he’d consumed—he reeked of alcohol—could make him impervious to pain.
-Even more aggressive.
+Any stimulant, along with the liquor she was sure he’d consumed—he reeked of alcohol—could make him impervious to pain or injury.
+More aggressive.

 He shot a glare her way, murder in his bloodshot eyes.
 “Fucking bitch!
 You’re the one putting wild ideas in her head.
 Wouldn’t have had to teach her a lesson but for you.
+Wouldn’t a had to look for what she took.
 When I’m done with Joy, it’ll be your turn to learn your place.”

 His roar sounded like a lion ready to take off her head, but instead of coming after her or being knocked off Joy as she’d hoped, he reached down—and holy god—grinned evilly before he muttered, “Huh.
 Bitch is already dead.
 Guess she done learned her lesson.”